cloud-elements/devportal/docs/elements/quickbooksonline/authenticate.md

 #### Getting a Redirect URL

-Use the following API call to request a redirect URL where the user can authenticate with the service provider.
+Use the following API call to request a redirect URL where the user can authenticate with the API provider.
 Replace `{keyOrId}` with the element key, `{{page.elementKey}}`.

 ```bash
 GET /elements/{keyOrId}/oauth/url?apiKey=<api_key>&apiSecret=<api_secret>&callbackUrl=<url>&requestToken=insert_fake_request_token&state=quickbooks